tsathoqqua/limadocs/docs/source/api/simul_efun-more.rst

 Functions
 =========
+.. c:function:: varargs string tail(string fname, int nlines)

+This version is slightly extended and compatible in spirit, but doesn't reproduce the oddities of the original tail() efun.
+Note that it also returns the string, so write(tail(fname)) is needed for strict compatibility.

 .. c:function:: varargs nomask void more(mixed arg, int num, function continuation, int output_flags)

 more(arg) starts up more to display the array of lines 'arg'.
 If arg is